THashimoto27/exercise2_datamining/Exercises2.md

 We used the following steps to make the precious model.

--   1. Change qualitative variables into dummy variables in the data
+-   1 Change qualitative variables into dummy variables in the data

--   1. Split data train/test dataset —- we repeated the followign
+-   2 Split data train/test dataset

-        procedures ten times and take an average of rmse
+<Repeat start> we repeated the followign procedures ten times and take
+an average of rmse

 The estimation of the model is *l**o**g*(*P**r**i**c**e*) = *β*<sub>0</sub> + β\[*A**l**l* *v**a**r**i**a**b**l**e**s* *i**n* *t**h**e* *a**b**o**v**e*\]